solid-stack/mvc-express-mongoose/README.md

 ## Creating models

 Each model file will receive as arguments: `db`, `services`, and `options`.
-The `db` param will include the properties `mongoose`, and `models`, which is a reference to all other models in the project.
+The `db` param will include the properties `connection`, `Mongoose`, and `models`, which is a reference to all other models in the project.

-You can access the connection via `db.mongoose.connection`
+You can access the connection via `db.connection`

 Here is a sample model: